 Maybe you’re already wanting to spend more time outdoors but you don’t have anybody to join you!
 A dog is the best partner you could get.
 He’ll always be happy to follow you along!

 If you’re not sold with the working out stuff, don’t move to the next point yet!
-There are more important health benefits of owning a dog.
+There are more important health benefits that will convince you to get a dog.

-Studies also show that owning a dog reduces the risk of cardiovascular disease.
+Studies also show that when you get a dog the risk of cardiovascular disease reduces.

 It also has huge benefits for your kids’ health!